meltoner/agrofelis/components/vehicle-power/readme.md

 ![battery cell](_figures/vehicle-power-01.png)

-The following perhaps peculiar battery arrangment, enables to minimise the overall footprint of the vehicle.
+The following perhaps peculiar battery arrangment, enables to minimise the overall footprint of the vehicle by aproximately 20 cm.

 ![02-batteries-arrangment](_figures/vehicle-power-02-batteries-arrangment.png)